noahlattari/LeetCode/README.md

     does aa exist in abcaadw
     It's better to use a for loop and then a while loop instead of two for loops.
 This helps you continue iterating while the thing you found in the big string equals the little string.

+24. Reverse Words in a String
+    I learned that you can turn a string into a string array based on regex like: String[] arr = s.split(" ") StringBuilder also came in handy for building new strings due to how you can easily append to it.
+    Lastly, s.trim() is useful to remove starting and trailing whitespaces.